Current status + progress

 WASH services and related infection prevention and control (IPC) including healthcare waste management and environmental cleaning are essential to prevent infections amongst patients and staff.
-The 2019 JMP report on WASH in health care facilities provides the first global estimates for the new SDG indicators and finds that: One in four (24%) health care facilities lack basic water services, one in five (21%) had no sanitation service and one in six (16%) had no hygiene service, meaning they lacked hand hygiene facilities at points of care, as well as soap and water at toilets.
-Globally, just 58% of health care facilities had hand hygiene facilities – water and soap or hand sanitizer – at points of care.
+The 2019 JMP report on WASH in health care facilities provides the first global estimates for the new SDG indicators and finds that: One in four (24 per cent) health care facilities lack basic water services, one in five (21 per cent) had no sanitation service and one in six (16 per cent) had no hygiene service, meaning they lacked hand hygiene facilities at points of care, as well as soap and water at toilets.
+Globally, just 58 per cent of health care facilities had hand hygiene facilities – water and soap or hand sanitizer – at points of care.
 There were insufficient data to generate global estimates for basic waste management services, and only four countries had sufficient data on basic environmental cleaning services.
 In Least Developed Countries, just 1 in 4 health care facilities had systems for safe segregation, treatment and disposal of infectious health care waste.

 - WHO and UNICEF interim guidance on WASH and COVID-19

 - UNICEF and WHO interim guidance for prevention and control of COVID-19 in schools

 - JMP 2019 WASH in health care facilities report